GateNLP/gateplugin-Format_Bdoc/docs/index.md

 * YAML, GZip compressed

 In addition it can load and process `gatenlp` ChangeLog instances (data that represents changes to be made to a GATE document).

+Saving and loading work exactly as for the default GATE XML format with the following exceptions:

+* Only YAML and YAML, Gzip supports restoring shared data, e.g. two features having the same list object as a value.
+* All formats save and restore the document name instead of generating the document name from the file name.
+Only if the serialized JSON/msgpack/yaml file does not have a name stored or the name is empty, the file name is used to create the document name as usual.

 Maven Coordinates for the plugin:
 * groupId: uk.ac.gate.plugins